denizyuret/Knet.jl/docs/mlp.rst

 Multilayer Perceptrons
 **********************

-...
-DONE: update all programming examples from Knet7 to Knet8

 In this section we create multilayer perceptrons by stacking multiple linear layers with non-linear activation functions in between.